skramm/homog2d/docs/homog2d_qa.md

 </dd>

 <dt>
-Q: I get a lot of warnings (`...may be used uninitialized in this function`) when running the test suite with GCC, why?
+Q: I get a lot of warnings (`...may be used uninitialized in this function`) when running the test suite with GCC with `$ make test`, why?
 </dt>
 <dd>
 A: This seems to be an issue with Catch, regular program shouldn't issue those, no worry